Emelie572/DatabaseTech/README.md

 # Shoe Shop Database

 ## Project Overview
 This project is designed to model a shoe shop database.
-The database contains information about products, customers, orders, and the relationships between them.
+The database contains information about ProductType, ProductCategory, Product, Brand, ProductOption, customers, orders, and the relationships between them.
 It includes tables for storing product details, customer data, orders, and sales transactions.

 ## Database Schema